autolab/Tango/README.md

 Tango
 ======
+### This branch (`master-python2`) is preserved for legacy purposes as the last Python 2 commit for Tango.
+You are strongly encouraged to migrate to Python 3 for Tango on the master branch, as Python 2 has reached its EOL on Jan 1 2020.
+Future support for `master-python2` will be greatly limited.

 Tango is a standalone RESTful Web service that runs and manages jobs.
 A job is a set of files that must satisfy the following constraints: